qaehak/Pocket_Monsters_Grid/README.md

 # Poke-Tac-Toe
-A Pokemon Tic-Tac-Toe game inspired by the Gobblet Gobblers games.
-Each pokemon can evovle to higher stages and overtake pieces.
-Similar to a traditional game, the first player to align three pieces wins.
+A Pocket Monsters Tic-Tac-Toe game inspired by the Gobblet Gobblers board game.
+Each monster can evovle to higher stages and overtake pieces.
+Similar to a traditional tic-tac-toe game, the first player to align three pieces in a row wins.
 This app was coded on Android Studio.

 ## Features
 - Reset Button